Panzanella Tuscan Summer Bread Salad

 • Add basil and parsley leaves into the salad.

-• Mix together and adjust seasoning with more extra virgin olive oil, salt and pepper to your taste.
+• Mix together and adjust seasoning with more water, salt and pepper to your taste.
 You’re now ready to serve.

 Notes